GSS-Cogs/csvw-example/README.md

 ### Example 2.
 Codelists as external files

-*TODO - confusing, why do we include everything twice?
-Understand it, explain it.*

 All columns in a flattened dataset represent items from a list of concepts (or a subset of), these are typically represented by a codelist mapping a code or machine readable name to a human readable label.

 One advantage of csvw is you can use it represent more than one csv - allowing you to link directly to a csvs codelists by including them as additional tables in the datasets metadata.